 Remember What Effects the Drink and What Effects the Show

 First and foremost, my goal with everything I explain and demonstrate across these pages is to help make your cocktails taste as good as possible.
 There are some tools, techniques which make a cocktail, or the bartender preparing it, look better, but don't necessarily have much of an impact on what's in the glass.

 For example, a professional bartender who takes the time to master the "professional stir" which looks extremely cool, will probably want a cool barspoon and mixing glass to show it off.
 But if you know what you're doing, you can stir a cocktail with a chopstick in a plastic cup end up with a fairly similar result.

 I'm not saying there's anything wrong with a fancy mixing glass and barspoon, I have a few of both and love each and every one.
 Aesthetics and presentation are, of course, extremely important for a bartender to consider, particularly a professional one.
 But it's important to keep in mind what directly affects the cocktail and what is part of the show.
 Both elements have their places, and a good bartender keeps them firmly secluded there.

 On Social Hour, I'm most concerned with what's in the glass.

 About Social Hour

 Hello and welcome to Social Hour!
 My name is Tom Macy and I'm the creator and author of this site.
 I am also part owner of two cocktail bars in Carroll Gardens, Brooklyn: the Clover Club - where I am the head bartender and curate the menus - and Leyenda, which is right across the street.
-I live in Bay Ridge, Brooklyn with my (wonderful and astoundingly supportive) wife Ellen, and our three daughters: Willow - 4, Violet - 3, and Wren - less than 1!!
+I live in Bay Ridge, Brooklyn with my (wonderful and astoundingly supportive) wife Ellen, and our three daughters: Willow - 6, Violet - 5, and Wren -2.

 Never Made a Cocktail Before?